developer69K/StrangerThings/Reinforcement-Learning/README.md

 ## Udacity : Dynamic Programming

 + Getting to the optimal policy
+  + One Step dynamics - Moving by one step
   + Agent calculates the value function through iterative policy Evaluation
   + Design the Policy Improvement process such that the new policy is at least as good as the current one
   + policy (Iterative policy evaluation) -> Value Function (policy Improvement) -> new Policy [Iterate till be converge]